QuantumSpawner/ray_tracing_wgpu/README.md

 ![](docs/weekend_scene.png)

-A simple ray tracing implementation in Rust using WGPU, inspired by the [_Ray Tracing in One Weekend Series_](https://raytracing.github.io/) series.
+A simple ray tracing implementation in Rust using WGPU, inspired by the [_Ray Tracing in One Weekend Series_](https://raytracing.github.io).

 ## Running the Project

-This project runs directly in the browser which can be accessed at [the projrct's GitHub Pages](https://quantumspawner.github.io/ray_tracing_wgpu).
+This project runs directly in the browser which can be accessed at [this projrct's GitHub Pages](https://quantumspawner.github.io/ray_tracing_wgpu).

 > [!WARNING]
 > Currently only supports Chrome and Edge since they are the only browsers that support WebGPU.
 Checkout [WebGPU Implementation Status](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status) for more details.